Riizade/Homebrew-Garbage/abilities.md

 -----
 **Cost**: 2 ability points

-When you fall in battle, you may expend 3 ability points to remain standing.
+When you fall in battle, you may expend 2 ability points to remain wounded instead.

 Alternate flavors: Uncanny Dodge, Fated Purpose